iamcco/coc-flutter/README.md

   > `:CocList FlutterDevices`

   Shows a list of available devices that can be selected to use as run destination.
-  When selecting a device the `flutter.selectedDeviceId` config option will be updated in the local config.
+  When selecting a device it will by default be stored in the `workspaceState` such that a device can be selected on a per project basis.
+  If no device is stored yet in the `workspaceState` it will fall back to the `globalState` and otherwise simply use the first device reported by flutter.
   It also has the `run` action which only runs the app once on that device without changing the selected device.

+  You can configure the default action that us used using the `flutter.devicesDefaultAction` config option as described below.

 - FlutterEmulators
   > `:CocList FlutterEmulators`